 Sometimes the restaurant will give you some bread to go with the stuffed banana peppers.
 Everyone loves bread and it can come in handy when the peppers are really hot.

-This is why I served slices of french baguette which is easy to find at the bakery section of the grocery store.
+This is why I served slices of French baguette which is easy to find at the bakery section of the grocery store.
 And, I like the fact that bread is great for absorbing the sauce and cheese from this dish.

 Other Side Serving Options